Claire Saffitz

-Claire Saffitz (born 1986) is an American food writer, chef, and YouTube personality.
+Claire Saffitz (born 16 September 1986) is an American food writer, chef, and YouTube personality.
 Until mid-2020, she was a contributing editor at Bon Appétit magazine and starred in several series on the Bon Appétit YouTube channel, including Gourmet Makes, in which she created gourmet versions of popular snack foods by reverse engineering them.
 Since leaving the company, she has published two cookbooks, Dessert Person and What's for Dessert, which both became New York Times Best Sellers.
 She has continued work as a video host on her own YouTube channel and as a freelance recipe developer, including for New York Times Cooking.

 Early life and education

-Saffitz was born in St. Louis, Missouri, to an Ashkenazi Jewish family.
+Claire J. Saffitz was born in St. Louis, Missouri to an Ashkenazi Jewish family.
 In the early 1900s, her great-grandfather emigrated to the United States from what was then Russia but is now Ukraine; before emigrating, he worked as a baker.

 She attended Captain Elementary and graduated from Clayton High School in 2005.
 She went on to attend Harvard University, graduating in 2009 with an AB in U.S. history and literature, then studied French cuisine and pastry at École Grégoire-Ferrandi in Paris, France.
 After a four-month externship at Spring Restaurant, Saffitz moved to Montreal, Québec, where she received a master's degree in history at McGill University in 2013, with a focus on French culinary history in the early modern era.